icon

 After a short time, the bead nucleus stimulates the formation of a pearl sac, which envelopes the nucleus in a loose “purse” and the oyster begins secreting nacre.

-This continues on for about 2-3 years, as the oyster continuously covers the interior bead nucleus with thousands of concentric layers of nacre and conchiolin, forming a pearl.
+This continues on for about 2-3 years, as the oyster continuously covers the interior bead nucleus with thousands of concentric layers of nacre and conchiolin, eventually forming a pearl - hopefully a perfectly round one.

 Golden South Sea cross section nacre layer breakdown